 - You can cook the quinoa ahead (according to packet instructions) and once cooled refrigerate, covered for up to 3 days.
 Cook the lentils ahead too if you like (unless using ready cooked) and pat dry with paper towel to get rid of excess moisture before making the burgers.

-- You can also make the burgers ahead, cover, refrigerated overnight and fry the next day.
+- You can also make the burgers ahead, cover, refrigerate overnight and cook the next day.

 - Not suitable for grilling.